spiretechnology/spireav/README.md

 ## Examples

-Several examples of how to use this library are in the `cmd` folder.
+Several examples of how to use this library are in the `examples` folder.